Storm Ophelia batters Ireland, trees and power lines down

 LAHINCH, Ireland (Reuters) - Tropical Storm Ophelia began to batter Ireland's southern coast on Monday, knocking down trees and power lines and whipping up 10-metre waves, as the government warned the country's worst storm in half a century could cause fatalities.

+Two people were seriously injured when a tree fell on their car in the southeast of Ireland, state broadcaster RTE reported.

-At least 15,000 homes were without electricity and 130 flights were cancelled from Dublin Airport.
+About 120,000 homes and businesses were without electricity with more outages expected and 130 flights were cancelled from Dublin Airport.
 Schools, hospitals and public transport services were closed and the armed forces were dispatched to bolster flood defences.

-The storm, downgraded from a hurricane overnight, made landfall after 0940 GMT, the Irish National Meteorological Service said, with winds as strong as 176 kph (110 mph) hitting the most southerly tip of the country.
+The storm, downgraded from a hurricane overnight, made landfall after 0940 GMT, the Irish National Meteorological Service said, with winds as strong as 176 kph (110 mph) hitting the most southerly tip of the country and flooding likely.

 "These gusts are life threatening.
-Do not be out there," the chairman of Ireland's National Emergency Coordination Group Sean Hogan said on state broadcaster RTE.
+Do not be out there," the chairman of Ireland's National Emergency Coordination Group Sean Hogan said on RTE.

 "Our concern is to avoid a situation where we have fatalities as a result of the extremely destructive and violent gusts that we are expecting," he said.